Basic rules about EU VAT for e-commerce sellers

 - Sales list: Businesses only submit this if they sell goods B2B, or move goods, to another EU Member State

-- Statistics report: You only submit this if you’re sales exceed the threshold
+- Statistics report: You only submit this if your sales exceed the threshold

 Failure to comply